OpenXIP/xip-host/CONTRIBUTING.rst

 * Create a topic branch from where you want to base your work.

   - This is usually the master branch.
-  - Only target release branches if you are certain your fix must be on that branch.
+  - Only target release or other branches if you are certain your fix must be on a non-master branch.
   - To quickly create a topic branch based on master::

      git checkout -b fix/master/my_contribution master